-Northwest Film Forum is soliciting video poetry for inclusion in Cadence Video Poetry Festival, with selected submissions screening on April 18 and jury award winners on April 25.
+Northwest Film Forum is soliciting video poetry for inclusion in Cadence Video Poetry Festival, with selected submissions screening in April 2020.

 Video poetry is language as light.
 As an art form, video poetry is lucid and liminal—on the threshold of the literary and the moving image.
 It articulates the poetic image visually, rather than metaphorically—it shifts words from page to screen, from ink to light.
 A video poem makes meaning that would not exist if text was without image, image without text.
 It is language-based video work or a video-based poem.
 Video poetry is a literary genre presented as visual media.

-We are looking for works no longer than 5 minutes that fit within the following categories of video poetry.
+We are looking for works no longer than 5 minutes long that fit within the following categories of video poetry.
 Works that exceed 5 minutes may be submitted in the Wild Card category.

 • Adaptations/Ekphrasis: Videos created to bring new meaning and dimension to pre-existing poetry.
 Any poems used for this purpose must be in the public domain or else used with written consent of the author.

-• Collaboration: Video poems created in collaboration between a videographer or video artist and poet.
+• Collaboration: Video poems created in collaboration between a video artist and writer.

 • Video by Poets: Poets creating video from, or as, their writing.